-A nationally uniform 911 data system can improve the industry by providing essential information to assist strategic planning, governance decisions and operational improvements at all levels of governments, private sector companies and other stakeholders.
-While various efforts have taken place to regularly collect 911 data at the state and sub-state level, such as through the 911 Program’s National 911 Profile Database, challenges exist in comparing non-standardized data across states.
+A nationally uniform 911 data system can provide 911 and community leaders with essential information to assist with strategic planning, governance decisions, and operational improvements at all levels of the nation’s 911 systems.
+While 911 data is regularly collected, challenges exist in comparing non-standardized data across states.

 What does a nationally uniform 911 data system look like?
 The 911 DataPath Strategic Plan describes the characteristics of an ideal future environment where data can be exchanged on a scheduled, ad hoc, or near real-time basis, and has five strategic goals: